andrew/ultimate-awesome/README.md

 - [awesome-qsharp](https://github.com/ebraminio/awesome-qsharp) - A curated list of Q# code and resources.
 - [awesome-nerf-editing](https://github.com/EricLee0224/awesome-nerf-editing) - 🧙🏻‍♂️A list of papers curated for you to dive into the awesome Radiance Fields approaches for 3D Scene Editing.
 - [awesome-headless-commerce](https://github.com/notrab/awesome-headless-commerce) - A community curated list of headless commerce APIs, products, and services.
 A heads-up for modern store builders.
-- [awesome-quads](https://github.com/ozkriff/awesome-quads) - ▦⧉⊞□ A curated list of links to miniquad/macroquad-related code & resources.
 - [awesome-hydrogen](https://github.com/shopify/awesome-hydrogen) - A curated list of awesome Hydrogen things.
 - [awesome-gdpr](https://github.com/bakke92/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [awesome-python-models](https://github.com/grundic/awesome-python-models) - A curated list of awesome Python libraries, which implement models, schemas, serializers/deserializers, ODM's/ORM's, Active Records or similar patterns.
+- [Awesome-Multi-label-Image-Recognition](https://github.com/JiaweiZhao-git/Awesome-Multi-label-Image-Recognition) - Awesome Multi-label Image Recognition Paper List       .
 - [awesome-evm-security](https://github.com/kareniel/awesome-evm-security) - 🕶 A high-level overview of the EVM security ecosystem.
 - [awesome-apollo-graphql](https://github.com/ooade/awesome-apollo-graphql) - A curated list of amazingly awesome things regarding Apollo GraphQL ecosystem :star2:.
+- [awesome-quads](https://github.com/ozkriff/awesome-quads) - ▦⧉⊞□ A curated list of links to miniquad/macroquad-related code & resources.
 - [awesome-homebridge](https://github.com/sahilchaddha/awesome-homebridge) - Popular list of Homebridge Plugins.
 - [You-Dont-Know-X](https://github.com/ythecombinator/You-Dont-Know-X) - 🙈 curated list of inspiring resources which show you don't know that much about something you thought you knew.
-- [Awesome-Multi-label-Image-Recognition](https://github.com/JiaweiZhao-git/Awesome-Multi-label-Image-Recognition) - Awesome Multi-label Image Recognition Paper List       .
 - [awesome-bayes](https://github.com/dimenwarper/awesome-bayes) - List of resources for bayesian inference.
 - [awesome-age](https://github.com/FiloSottile/awesome-age) - A collection of projects and resources in the age file encryption ecosystem.
 - [awesome-flying-fpv](https://github.com/Matthias84/awesome-flying-fpv) - Curated list of free software and hardware to build remote controlled copters and planes.
 - [awesome-egypt-opensource](https://github.com/mfouad/awesome-egypt-opensource) - Curated list of awesome opensource projects started and maintained by Egyptian developers.
 - [Pop_OS-Guide](https://github.com/mikeroyal/Pop_OS-Guide) - Pop!_OS Guide.
 Pop!_OS is an Operating System developed by System76.
 - [awesome-acnh](https://github.com/skullface/awesome-acnh) - 🏝 Curated list of resources and tips for Animal Crossing: New Horizons.
-- [awesome-techforgood](https://github.com/TechforgoodCAST/awesome-techforgood) - A selection of projects, organisations and useful tools for social-impact tech.
 - [awesome-dtrace](https://github.com/xen0l/awesome-dtrace) - A curated list of awesome DTrace books, articles, videos, tools and resources.
+- [awesome-steam-deck](https://github.com/airscripts/awesome-steam-deck) - A curated list of awesome Steam Deck software, resources and more.
 - [awesome-wifi-security](https://github.com/edelahozuah/awesome-wifi-security) - A collection of awesome resources related to 802.11 security, tools and other things .
 - [awesome-android-libraries](https://github.com/thanhtoan1196/awesome-android-libraries) - :sunglasses: A curated list of awesome Android libraries.
 - [awesome-cybersecurity](https://github.com/annsec/awesome-cybersecurity) - Curated list of awesome cybersecurity companies and solutions.
+- [awesome-jamstack](https://github.com/BolajiAyodeji/awesome-jamstack) - :notebook_with_decorative_cover: Curated list of resources: books, videos, articles, speaker decks, tools about using the Jamstack.
 - [awesome-ceo](https://github.com/kuchin/awesome-ceo) - A curated and opinionated list of resources for startup founders and leaders of high-growth companies.
 - [awesome-vjing](https://github.com/LimeLimeW/awesome-vjing) - Awesome list for vjing/visuals-related resources.
 - [awesome-object-SLAM](https://github.com/520xyxyzq/awesome-object-SLAM) - A curated list of Object SLAM papers and resources.
-- [awesome-steam-deck](https://github.com/airscripts/awesome-steam-deck) - A curated list of awesome Steam Deck software, resources and more.
+- [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
+It mainly serves as an orientation for new lab folks.
+It may be biased towards my lab interest.
 - [fe-awesome-demos](https://github.com/BryanAdamss/fe-awesome-demos) - ✨前端入门demos集合.
 - [awesome-react-three-fiber](https://github.com/gsimone/awesome-react-three-fiber) - 🍕 A loose collection of cool r3f links, gifs, people, stuff.
 - [awesome-ppml](https://github.com/mortendahl/awesome-ppml) - A curated list of resources for privacy-preserving machine learning.